Learn about the future of Cambridge Associates.

 We believe that success is ultimately driven by a deep and trusting partnership between our clients and the team that serves them.
 That’s why we’re proud of the longstanding relationships we have built with both clients and colleagues.

 *Not indicative of client satisfaction.
-Average annual retention rate is for the five years ending 12/31/2022.
+Average annual rate for five years ending June 30, 2023.

 Innovation Through The Years